-Biodiesel blendstocks are produced by a process called transesterification, in which various oils (triglycerides) are converted into methyl esters through a chemical reaction with methanol (FAME) or ethanol (FAEE) in the presence of a catalyst, such as sodium or potassium hydroxide.
+Biodiesel blend stocks are produced by a process called transesterification, in which various oils (triglycerides) are converted into methyl esters through a chemical reaction with methanol (FAME) or ethanol (FAEE) in the presence of a catalyst, such as sodium or potassium hydroxide.
 By-products of the transesterification process include glycerols and water.
 These, along with traces of the methanol or ethanol, unreacted triglycerides, and the catalyst are undesirable and need to be removed from the finished product.
-Biodiesel naturally contains oxygen as well as higher levels of unsaturation depending on the type of feedstock used to make it, and thus must be stabilized to avoid storage problems.
-Although most biodiesel feedstock does not inherently contain sulfur, sulfur may be present in biodiesel blends that are stored, transported, or blended using equipment or facilities that have been exposed to products containing the chemical.
-A significant portion of the U.S. biodiesel production has been modified to add a distillation process that may reduce the potential for additional undesirable compounds and improves cold flow performance but also may reduce inherent stability, thus requiring the addition of stability additives.
+Biodiesel naturally contains oxygen and must be stabilized to avoid storage problems.
+Although most biodiesel feedstock does not inherently contain sulfur, this chemical may be present in biodiesel blends that are stored, transported, or blended using equipment or facilities that have been exposed to products containing sulfur.